Utility Interruption Coverage

 Direct Damage Endorsement

 The direct damage endorsement covers loss of or damage to covered property caused by an interruption in utility service to your premises.
 For the loss or damage to be covered, the interruption must result from direct physical loss or damage by a covered peril to the type of utility property you have elected to cover.

 You can elect utility services coverage for all or a portion of your covered property.
 For instance, Carla might choose to cover perishable items only for losses caused by an interruption in power supply.
 The most the insurer will pay for a loss is the limit shown in the endorsement or (if no limit appears there), the limit shown in the declarations.
 Any limit that appears in the endorsement is included in the property limit.

 Time Element Endorsement

-If your commercial property policy includes business income (also called business interruption) or extra expense coverage, you can extend that coverage to include utility service interruption.
+If your property policy includes business income or extra expense coverage, you can extend that coverage to include utility service interruption.
 The utility services time element endorsement covers a suspension of operations at your premises caused by an interruption in utility service to your premises.
 The interruption must result from direct physical loss or damage by a covered peril to the type of property you have elected to cover (water, communications or power services supply).